Regaining brand reputation & customer trust

 We also helped Addiko coach employees to “acknowledge and tackle” the challenges they faced.
 This approach to straightforward banking, which stands for a proactive, optimistic and down-to-earth way of doing business, has become the bank’s mantra.

 Serving its clients with convenience and speed, not only is Addiko now a strong and profitable retail and SME bank, it’s an award-winning one too after scooping six Transform Europe Awards, acknowledging the brand’s transformational journey.
 The Financial Brand also named it among the most beautiful brand identities in banking.

 Addiko’s CEO said, “Strategy is about making choices.
 It’s about deliberately choosing to be different and we decided to be straightforward.
 But the Addiko brand does not only represent a name change.
 It is our new business strategy, our unique positioning, our desire to introduce and implement new, higher business standards, and a new corporate culture.
 But first and foremost, it is our commitment to improving and changing the way we feel banking should be done.
-The Addiko brand and this transformation is starting point for building a better bank.
+The Addiko brand and this transformation is the starting point for building a better bank.
 A straightforward bank.”

 With brand recognition levels far surpassing that of its predecessor, as well as higher levels of employee retention and customer loyalty than its main competitors, Addiko is on a successful path toward continued growth, with a commitment to improving and changing the way banking should be done.

 brand awareness in the market 3 months after launch